sighupio/fury-getting-started/fury-on-eks/README.md

 You are all set ✌️.

-## Step 1 - Automatic provisioning of an EKS Cluster
+## Step 1 - Automatic provisioning of an EKS Cluster with furyctl

-You will use `furyctl` to automatically provision an EKS cluster. `furyctl` is a command-line tool developed by SIGHUP to support:
+`furyctl` is a command-line tool developed by SIGHUP to support:

 - the automatic provisioning of Kubernetes clusters in various environments.
 - the installation of the Fury distribution.